Beef and Bean Enchiladas

 Preheat oven to 350° F.

 In a large skillet, heat oil over medium-high heat.
-Add onion and garlic and cook until soft, 4 to 5 minutes.
+Add onions and garlic and cook until soft, 4 to 5 minutes.
 Add beef and cook until no longer pink, 8 to 10 minutes; drain if necessary.
 Stir in Mexican seasoning, beans, rice and 1/2 cup enchilada sauce; simmer for 10 minutes.
 Fold in 1/4 cup chopped cilantro.

 Pour enough enchilada sauce to coat the bottom of a 9- by 13-inch baking dish.
 Warm tortillas in the oven wrapped in foil until just pliable, 2 to 3 minutes.